yiisoft/yii2-framework/UPGRADE.md

 ----------------------

 Starting from version 2.0.3 Yii `Security` component relies on OpenSSL crypto lib instead of Mcrypt.
 The reason is that Mcrypt is abandoned and isn't maintained for years.
-Therefore your PHP should be compiled with OpenSSL support.
+Therefore, your PHP should be compiled with OpenSSL support.
 Most probably there's nothing to worry because it is quite typical.

 If you've extended `yii\base\Security` to override any of the config constants you have to update your code: